FundamentalComputing/FitchVIZIER/README.md

 # What is this?

 This is a fork of the real thing.
+The goal is to enable proving at the speed of thought.
 Available at: https://code-for-groningen.github.io/BetterVIZIER/

 Changes so far:
 - Ctrl + S to format
 - Actual dark mode
 - More sensible template
+- Monaco Editor instead of textarea
+- Auto new line number
+- Syntax highlighting

 This is a formal proof validator, which determines the correctness of Fitch-style natural deduction proofs ("Fitch proofs").